Our range focuses on skin-identical ingredients.

 Whilst N-Acetyl Glucosamine, which is sugar itself, is not a direct inhibitor of Tyrosinase, it does inhibit the activation of the enzyme, resulting in a significant reduction of melanin.

 NAG works particularly well with Niacinamide to eliminate the formation of dark spots and uneven skin tone.
 When used together, the benefits are enhanced – a blend of N-Acetyl Glucosamine 2% and Niacinamide 4% produces visible improvement in pigmentation after eight weeks.

 Otherwise referred to as Panthenol, Pro-Vitamin B5 has a natural affinity with the skin.
-It works to stabilise the skin barrier, soothe irritation, promote wound healing, improve skin texture, and boost hydration levels, plumping the skin and reducing expression lines.
+It stabilises the skin barrier, soothes irritation, promotes wound healing, improves skin texture, and boosts hydration levels, plumping the skin and reducing expression lines.

 As a hygroscopic molecule – meaning they attract and hold water when an increased level of hydration is required – they are beneficial for improving several conditions by calming inflammation and irritation, softening hardened keratin, boosting hydration levels, and lowering the rate of trans-epidermal water loss (TEWL) by forming a non-occlusive film over the skin that locks water in the skin’s tissues.

 NOTE: We use phospholipids in many of our formulas; functioning as an emollient, emulsifier, and penetration enhancer, Lecithin promotes the deep absorption of biologically active substances into the skin.

 Sodium Pyroglutamate occurs naturally in human skin, but levels decline with age.
 Sodium PCA is a derivative of Glutamic Acid – a hygroscopic component of the ‘natural moisturising factor that works as a humectant to bind water molecules to the skin.